chalakahasanthaprasad/OOP-Concepts-In-Java/README_Theory.md

 Inheritance

 When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
 It provides code reusability.
 It is used to achieve runtime polymorphism.
+In Java, it is possible to inherit attributes and methods from one class to another.
+We group the "inheritance concept" into two
+categories:
+1.subclass (child) - the class that inherits from another class 2.superclass (parent) - the class being inherited from To inherit from a class, use the extends keyword.